mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 * db.*method()*
   * db.*collection.method()*

 You specify the name of the *collection*, essentially providing a path to the *collection* you want to interact with.
 Let's go over some of the most basic *shell helpers* that you may find useful during this course.
+For *user management*, you've got *create user and drop user*.
+You've already used *create user* in an earlier lesson.
+Note that both of these are acting on the *database object*.
+That's because users are created at the *database level*.

 #### Basic command